dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/gsheets.md

 | Order By      | Return your data order.                              |
 | Limit         | Set a limit for the rows of your output.               |

-Note: All metrics and dimensions have an info button which you can click into to get the description of the object as defined in your dbt project.
+Note: Click the info button next to any metric or dimension to see its defined description from your dbt project.

 #### Modifying time granularity